 Getting to Sunshine Mountain Lodge

 The Sunshine Mountain Lodge is just a 15-minute drive from the town of Banff!
-After passing the infamous Banff sign and following the Trans-Canada Highway west for roughly 8 kilometers, the exit for the Sunshine Village Access Road appears on your right.
+After passing the infamous Banff sign and following the Trans-Canada Highway west for roughly 8 kilometers, the Sunshine Village Access Road exit appears on your right.

 The access road winds upwards for another 8 kilometers, leading you directly to the base of Sunshine Village.
 If you don’t have a vehicle, don’t cross this place off your list – Sunshine offers a free shuttle service to and from Banff!

 As you pull up to the hotel check-in, the lovely staff are already waiting to help you kindly with your luggage.
 Your luggage is sent up the mountain and will be waiting in your room for you by the time you arrive.
 After checking in and dropping your vehicle in the VIP parking lot, you are provided with your gondola tickets and are ready to embark on the first part of your adventure – the 20-minute gondola ride to the village, which is filled with remarkable views the entire way up!

-The gondola takes you another 5 kilometres into the mountains as it leads you to your home for the duration of your stay.
+The gondola takes you another 5 kilometers into the beautiful Banff mountains as it leads you to your home for the duration of your stay.
 Between the gondola ride and the drive up the access road, you are truly immersed in the middle of nature, with nothing but stunning scenery and stellar ski runs for as far as the eye can see!

 Why Leave the Bustling Downtown of Banff?